protogia/protogia.github.io/content/projects/govdata-client.md

 # Example

-You can find and example on how to use it in the repository to and open it in [google-colab](https://colab.research.google.com/github/protogia/govdata/blob/main/govadata_client_example.ipynb).
+To get in touch with it you can try the example in the repository and open it in [google-colab](https://colab.research.google.com/github/protogia/govdata/blob/main/govadata_client_example.ipynb).